Jay R. Galbraith: Organizational architecture

-Organization design can be defined narrowly, as the process of reshaping organization structure and roles, or it can more effectively be defined as the alignment of structure, process, rewards, metrics and talent with the strategy of the business.
+Organization design can be defined narrowly as the process of reshaping organization structure and roles.
+More effectively, it can be defined as the alignment of structure, process, rewards, metrics, and talent with the strategy of the business.
 Jay Galbraith and Amy Kates have made the case persuasively (building on years of work by Galbraith) that attention to all of these organizational elements is necessary to create new capabilities to compete in a given market.
 This systemic view, often referred to as the "star model" approach, is more likely to lead to better performance.

 Organization design may involve strategic decisions, but is properly viewed as a path to effective strategy execution.
 The design process nearly always entails making trade-offs of one set of structural benefits against another.
 Many companies fall into the trap of making repeated changes in organization structure, with little benefit to the business.
 This often occurs because changes in structure are relatively easy to execute while creating the impression that something substantial is happening.
 This often leads to cynicism and confusion within the organization.
 More powerful change happens when there are clear design objectives driven by a new business strategy or forces in the market that require a different approach to organizing resources.